 The responsible foreman ensures that the transport is conducted according to the provisions of JK65/PRD/007-Transport of Contaminated Items.
 This procedure details the provisions to ensure that waste material cannot be blown off during transport, ie that the lugger bins are covered with netting or the jarosite is contained in mega bags that are properly sealed.
 The weights of waste consignments deposited at the contaminated waste facility are recorded by the Environmental Management Section.
-Quantities of contaminated waste deposited are reported annually in the Rio Tinto Environmental Workbook and are also reported to NRPA annually.
+Quantities of contaminated waste deposited are reported to NRPA annually.